ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/preliminaries.md

     python -V

-The command will output the version of Python which is:
+The command will output the version of Python, e.g.:

     Python 2.7.3